Eatham532/Software-Engineering-HSC-Textbook/docs/Year12/SoftwareAutomation.md

 4. **Transparency:** Make AI decision processes explainable and auditable
 5. **Continuous Monitoring:** Track AI performance across groups after deployment

+/// admonition | Ethical Responsibility
-!!! warning "Ethical Responsibility"
+    type: warning

 **As future software developers, you have a responsibility to:**
 - Question whether your data and algorithms are fair
 - Test your systems across diverse populations
 - Consider the broader impact of your technology
 - Advocate for ethical practices in your workplace

 **Remember:** Just because an algorithm is mathematically "optimal" doesn't mean it's ethically right.
+///
 ---

 ## 🎯 Hands-On Learning Activity: Build Your First ML Automation System